 The CDC & Elk is the only dry fly I tie and fish.
 It was developed by Hans Weilenmann to be an improvement to Al Troth's elk hair caddis.
 Although the pattern was designed to be a caddis imitation, Mr. Weilenmann fishes it with great success during mayfly hatches.
 It is also his standard searching pattern for use when nothing is hatching.
 I haven't tried it during a heavy mayfly hatch, but I can attest that it is an excellent searching pattern.

 The use of a CDC feather instead of the standard brown hackle feather of an elk hair caddis serves a few purposes: CDC naturally floats very well; the soft, waving filaments definitely give an impression of life; and wrapping the CDC produces both the body and the legs of the caddis, making it very simple to tie.
 Despite the name, it is tied with deer hair rather than elk hair.

 Even though the deer hair I use is as close as I could find to the hair that Hans uses, early season mule deer, the hair I have is a bit darker than that shown in the photo below.
-So, in addition to the standard pattern using deer hair, I also tie some with bleached elk, which I find easier to see in low light conditions.
-The trout prefer the deer hair version, but for me sometimes being able to see the fly, and thus the strike, is better than getting more strikes but missing them because I couldn't see the fly.
+For quite some time, I also tied the fly with bleached elk, which I found easier to see in low light conditions.
+The trout prefer the deer hair version, though.

 CDC & Elk - Pattern, fly and photograph: Hans Weilenmann